eicrud/eicrud/docs/client/setup.md

 ```

 !!! note
-    Clients sharing their `ClientStorage` are logged together.

-!!! note
     Make sure to allow the `login` and `check_jwt` commands in your user service security.
 See [this example](../user/service.md#authentication).

 ### expiresInSec